 Re-Contextualising Azrakh Traditions in Contemporary Art and Craft

-This new complimentary body of works are continuation of Jyoti’s earlier series, ‘INDIGO Neel Darpan’.
+This new complimentary body of works is a continuation of Jyoti’s earlier series, ‘INDIGO Neel Darpan’.
 Neel Darpan (1860) is a literary text, symbolic of yet another anti-colonial, nonviolence movement that took place in 1917-18 as ‘champaran’ movement for indigo farmers in India.

-Shelly Jyoti’s new works feature a large khadi fabric with Sanskrit calligraphic print as a site specific installation, two sculptural installations of khadi yarn (aatis) and pipe cleaners, twenty five contemporary artworks with azrakh dyeing/ printing incorporating needle work on khadi fabric and multimedia spoken poetry.
-View the series :https://shellyjyotiblog.wordpress.com
+Shelly Jyoti’s new works feature a large khadi fabric with Sanskrit calligraphic print as a site-specific installation, two sculptural installations of khadi yarn (aatis) and pipe cleaners, twenty-five contemporary artworks with azrakh dyeing/ printing incorporating needlework on khadi fabric and multimedia is spoken poetry.
+View the series: https://shellyjyotiblog.wordpress.com

 - Azad Bhavan Gallery, Indian Council of Cultural RelationICCR, New Delhi (2015)